 Seeing a lot of listens from Chrome?
 That means people are going to your website and consuming episodes from the embedded player.
 Is there an opportunity to add transcriptions or other resources to enrich the listening experience?
 Is there a lot of activity coming from Stitcher?
 You could qualify for their advertising revenue sharing program to start earning money from each episode.
 Does the majority of your audience use Android devices?
 It may make sense to update your call-to-action to list Android-specific apps instead of only promoting a subscribe link to Apple Podcasts.

-To access your Listening Methods stats, click the “Analytics” tab in top right corner of your Castos dashboard.
-Then click the tab named “Listening Methods”.
-From this screen, you can toggle between app, browser, and device data.
+To access your Listening Methods stats, click the “Analytics” tab in the top-right corner of your Castos dashboard and then select the “Listening Methods” tab.
+Login Here to check it out.